briandrum/codes.forchagrin.com/_chapters/chapter-943-small-cell-design-guidelines.md

     1. _(1)_ Protect the health, safety, and welfare of the citizens of the Village;

-    2. _(2)_ Preserve the character of the Village, including the Village’s neighborhoods, downtown, other business districts and historic districts;
+    2. _(2)_ Preserve the character of the Village, including the Village's neighborhoods, downtown, other business districts and historic districts;

     3. _(3)_ Give guidance to wireless telecommunications providers to assist